These quizzes are not related to any certification examinations.

 Topic wise Quiz – Scrum Events

 Other than the Sprint itself, which is a container for all other events (Sprint Planning, Daily Scrum, Sprint Review and Sprint Retrospective), each event in Scrum is a formal opportunity to inspect and adapt something.
 These events are specifically designed to enable critical transparency and inspection.

-The Scrum Team consists of a Product Owner, the Development Team, and a Scrum Master.
+The Scrum Team consists of a Product Owner, the Developers, and a Scrum Master.
 Scrum Teams are self-organizing and cross-functional.
 Self-organizing teams choose how best to accomplish their work, rather than being directed by others outside the team.
 Cross-functional teams have all competencies needed to accomplish the work without depending on others not part of the team.
 The team model in Scrum is designed to optimize flexibility, creativity, and productivity.
 The Scrum Team has proven itself to be increasingly effective for all the earlier stated uses, and any complex work.
 Scrum Teams deliver products iteratively and incrementally, maximizing opportunities for feedback.

 This quiz tests your knowledge on Scrum Roles.